Skip to Content

 Home > Patients & Visitors > Health Library > Local Anesthesia for Childbirth

 done.
-An episiotomy is an incision made in the tissue between the vagina and
+An episiotomy is a cut made in the tissue between the vagina and

-Local anesthesia has no ill effects on the baby when given prior to
+Local anesthesia does not harm the baby when given before

 an episiotomy.
-It does not relieve uterine contraction pain.
+It does not relieve pain from contractions.

 Current as of:

 Kathleen Romito, MD - Family Medicine & Kirtly Jones, MD - Obstetrics and Gynecology